-“For the first two months I couldn’t even really walk, it was a ton of slow things.
+“For the first two months I couldn’t even really walk; it was a ton of slow things.
 After that, it was mostly stretching and leg movements.
-Then finally I started biking and I finished an athletic program to get ACL injuries back into the game” Dworsky said.
+Then finally I started biking and I finished an athletic program to get ACL injuries back into the game,” Dworsky said.

 After undergoing a surgery and extremely intensive physical therapy, Dworsky was back.
-He started out playing Junior Varsity as a sophomore, getting minutes of playing time while he could.
+He started out playing Junior Varsity as a sophomore, getting minutes of playing time when he could.
 As a junior he was back to starting.
 Dworsky helped contribute to huge team victories during his junior year.

 His favorite, he said, was when Orono defeated Benilde St. Margaret’s on Oct.
 28, 2017 in the section semi-finals.
-This was the game that took them to state where they faced Academy of Holy Angels.
+This was the game that took them to State where they faced Academy of Holy Angels.

 “Ari was kind of the heart and soul of the team so we were kind of lost at the time but now we have rallied around him and are closer than we have ever been.
-Ari had been playing fantastic all year and had been our best blocker. ” said senior Cole Langton
+Ari had been playing fantastic all year and had been our best blocker, ” senior Cole Langton said.